 Another question: how can the Law of Attraction support the wishes of all people?
 What if these wishes are contradictory?
 What about two parts in a war?
 What if another person wishes me dead, and I wish to live?

 Remember: the Law of Attraction always works, every time, with every person.
 Examples are given in the movie.
-A man is showing worrying about being late, and so he gets stuck in a traffic jam.
-Another man is shown locking up his bicycle, presumably because he is worried about it being stolen; he returns later to find it has been stolen.
+A man is shown, worrying about being late, and so he gets stuck in a traffic jam.
+Another man is shown, locking up his bicycle, presumably because he is worried about it being stolen; he returns later to find it has been stolen.

 A third example: what happens when two drivers approach traffic lights on different roads, and both of them “attract” green lights at the same time?

 And now, finally, the most frightening thought: what if the psychopaths, mass murderers, dictators, terrorists, child abusers, etc., etc., got hold of the fact that there has arisen a new philosophy – the Law of Attraction (which famous people and millions of other people worship as the true divine power) – that actually would justify their ideas of what they find positive (their wishes, feelings, and needs)?

 There is nothing at all in the Law of Attraction concept that can say that this would not be positive.
 Focusing on your wishes is per definition positive.
 The concept doesn´t have any other ethical foundation than these two rules: